chanzuckerberg/happy/docs/Service_Discovery_In_EKS.md

 <servicename>.<namespace>.cluster.local
 ```

 If you are in the same namespace as the service, you can just use the service name.
-If you are in another namespace, you can use `<servicename>.<namespace>` or `<servicename>.<namespace>.cluster.local`.
+If you are in another namespace, you can use `<servicename>.<namespace>` or `<servicename>.<namespace>.svc.cluster.local`.

 In these names, the `servicename` and `namespace` portions should be adjusted appropriately for your software deployment.
-The `cluster.local` portion is a base domain for cluster internal DNS, and is usually not changed.
+The `svc.cluster.local` portion is a base domain for cluster internal DNS, and is usually not changed.
 However, it is configurable by administrators, and may be changed in rare cases.

 Services should be used for all cluster-internal communication.
 You should NOT go out to an external load balancer and back in.
 Not only does that cause additional latency, it also adds financial cost.
 You should also not attempt to directly address pods.